 Although the required state funds for replacing the Interstate 5 bridge were secured in the 2023 legislative session, much of OBI’s transportation policy work will continue to be driven by the bridge project through supporting federal grant applications and advocacy for the duration of this lengthy and complex process.
 Oregon faces a host of transportation challenges, including acute funding shortages for basic maintenance of the system, which is falling further behind each year, and uncertainty about how large, previously identified infrastructure projects will be funded.
 Tolling, authorized to fund some projects, now faces extensive public opposition.
 Freight users continue to bear a disproportionate cost burden of the transportation system—a long-term trend that has worsened each biennium.
 These are just a few of the challenges policymakers will be confronting in the 2025 transportation package, and OBI will be engaged in these conversations throughout 2024.

-Infrastructure Improvements: Support expanded and enhanced multimodal transportation infrastructure to improve the movement of people and freight as needed to support economic growth.
+Infrastructure Improvements: OBI supports expanded and enhanced multimodal transportation infrastructure to improve both people and freight mobility to support statewide economic growth.

-Interstate 5 Bridge: Support collaboration with Washington to replace the aging I-5 bridge connecting Portland and Vancouver.
-Advocate for funding mechanisms that do not burden Oregon businesses unfairly.
+Interstate Bridge: OBI supports the collaboration with the state of Washington to replace the Interstate 5 bridge and will advocate for funding mechanisms that do not unfairly burden Oregon businesses.

-Alternative Fuel: Support investment in alternative vehicle infrastructure and incentive programs that support existing and new vehicle technologies.
+Alternative Fuel: OBI supports alternative vehicle infrastructure investment and incentive programs that support existing and new vehicle technologies.

-Public Transit: Support revenue sources that fund critical public services that will not place a disproportionate burden on state or regional employers or employees.
-Oppose the creation of new funding mechanisms to subsidize public transit programs throughout the state unless funding is broad-based and tied to the benefits derived by those paying fees or taxes.
+Public Transit: OBI supports revenue sources that fund critical public services that will not place a disproportionate burden on state or regional employers and employees.
+OBI opposes the creation of new funding mechanisms to subsidize public transit programs throughout the state unless funding is broad-based and tied to the benefits derived by those paying fees or taxes.